Guaranteed Private Communication with Secret Block Structure: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{hile} communication privacy is often ensured at higher network layers~\cite{Yu, Tomasin, Schmitt}, and can be achieved via cryptographic means, there are new methods in \emph{physical layer security}~\cite{bloch2011physical}, which can leverage the structural properties of a communication channel to generate privacy.
+\IEEEPARstart{W}{hile} communication privacy is often ensured at higher network layers~\cite{Yu, Tomasin, Schmitt}, and can be achieved via cryptographic means; there are new methods in \emph{physical layer security}~\cite{bloch2011physical}, which can leverage the structural properties of a communication channel to generate privacy.
 Physical layer privacy can strengthen security in modern data exchange protocols, such as next-generation wireless systems, the Internet of Things, and satellite constellations.
 Physical layer security offers numerous complementary guarantees to usual cryptography: It can protect users' identities, physical locations, or even conceal the existence of a communication to an eavesdropper; and can be implemented opportunistically over wireless channels with no or little computational overhead.
 There is interest in realizing the theoretical promises of physical layer security in realistic systems~\cite{poor2017wireless}.

-Traditional physical layer privacy strategies involve the use of artificial noise~\cite{goel2008GuaranteeingSecrecy,tomasin2022BeamformingArtificial,rajiv2022securing,krunz2023secure}.
-The noise can be either injected into the nullspace of channel state information (CSI) and mitigated by exploiting CSI, or directly injected noise into the transmitted message and resolved by the legitimate receiver side by exploiting a secret key~\cite{zhang2018CovertCommunication,schaefer2018SecureBroadcasting}.
-Other privacy schemes involve random and adversarial beamforming design~\cite{ayyalasomayajula2023users,Checa}, or the injection of fake paths over geometric channels to diminish the capability of an eavesdropper to distinguish between true and fake paths and challenge the estimation of CSI~\cite{li2023ChannelState} by an eavesdropper.
+Traditional physical layer privacy schemes exploit channel differences to share information with Bob without Eve's knowledge, which often comes with the assumption that Bob and Eve's channels are distinct.
+Typical strategies involve the use of artificial noise~\cite{goel2008GuaranteeingSecrecy,tomasin2022BeamformingArtificial,rajiv2022securing,krunz2023secure}.
+The noise can be either injected into the nullspace of channel state information (CSI) and mitigated by exploiting CSI or directly injected noise into the transmitted message and resolved by the legitimate receiver side by exploiting a secret key~\cite{zhang2018CovertCommunication,schaefer2018SecureBroadcasting}.
+Other privacy schemes involve random and adversarial beamforming design~\cite{ayyalasomayajula2023users,Checa}, or the injection of fake paths over geometric channels to diminish the capability of an eavesdropper to distinguish between true and fake paths and challenge the estimation of CSI~\cite{li2023ChannelState,tran2024physical} by an eavesdropper.